4:44: Release and promotion

 Jay-Z held listening parties for the album at participating Sprint stores on June 29, 2017.
 4:44 was released as an exclusive to Tidal and Sprint subscribers on June 30, the first in a planned series of music exclusives from the Sprint–Tidal partnership.
 Through an iHeartRadio and Roc Nation partnership, 4:44 was played on a loop on various rap stations until July 1.
 Jay-Z provided song commentary via iHeartRadio upon the album's release.
 On July 7, a physical version of the album featuring three additional tracks was released, and the album was made available to other streaming platforms, such as Apple Music, Google Play Music and Amazon Music.

 Music videos were released for every song on the album except "Caught Their Eyes".
 An animated music video for "The Story of O.J." was uploaded on Tidal soon after the album's release.
 The video was directed by Mark Romanek and Jay-Z and shows a character named Jaybo, based on The Story of Little Black Sambo.
 This was followed weekly by "4:44" directed by TNEG, "Bam" directed by Rohan Blair-Mangat, "Kill Jay Z" directed by Gerard Bush and Christopher Renz, "Adnis" directed by Romanek, "Moonlight" directed by Alan Yang, and "ManyFacedGod" directed by Francesco Carrozzini.
 On November 24, three further videos were released: "Legacy" directed by Jeymes Samuel, "Smile" directed by Miles Jay and "Marcy Me" directed by Ben and Joshua Safdie.
 On December 29, an all-star video for "Family Feud" was released (featuring actors Jessica Chastain, Michael B. Jordan, Janet Mock, and David Oyelowo among many others), directed by Ava DuVernay and scored by Flying Lotus, followed on January 7, 2018, by "Blue's Freestyle", directed by Maurice Taylor of Artlife Studios.

 Singles

 The album's title track, "4:44", was released as the lead single to rhythmic contemporary radio on July 11, 2017.

 The song "Bam", was released as the second single to rhythmic contemporary radio on September 26, 2017.

-The song "Family Feud" was released to British contemporary hit radio on January 26, 2018, as the album's third single.